16C.08 Professional or technical services.

 (1) all provisions of subdivision 2 and section 16C.16 have been verified or complied with;

-(2) the agency has demonstrated that the work to be performed under the contract is necessary to the agency's achievement of its statutory responsibilities and there is statutory authority to enter into the contract;
+(2) the work to be performed under the contract is necessary to the agency's achievement of its statutory responsibilities and there is statutory authority to enter into the contract;

 (b) The fiscal year report must be submitted by September 1 of each year and must: